level-up-hour/episodes/E9/README.md

-# Season 1 Episode 9: Podman Pods and Using CRC as a Registry
+# Episode 9: Podman Pods and Using CRC as a Registry

 ## Description: